-Connect to the RDWeb Access Server from a Browser with HTML5 Support
+Connecting to the RDWeb Access Server with Web (HTML5) Client

-After you have deployed the Web Client on the RDS server, you can run a browser on a client computer.
-All latest versions of Edge, IE 11, Google Chrome, Safari and Firefox are supported (however, the RD Web Client doesn’t work on any mobile devices yet).
-To access RDS servers from the browser, just share the URL link to your RDWeb server with your users.
+After you have deployed the Web Client package on the RDS server, you can use a browser on a client computer to access RemoteApps and desktops.
+All the latest versions of Microsoft Edge, Google Chrome, Safari, and Mozilla Firefox are supported.
+In order to access RDS servers from a browser, just share the URL link to your RDWeb server with your users.

 Open the URL address:

 To access the test environment, use this URL address: